Grading Massive Open Online Courses Using Large Language Models: Approach

 \subsection{Evaluation of LLM-Assigned Grades}

-As previously noted, MOOCs cater to a large number of participants for each course, and our study aims to evaluate the effectiveness of LLMs in grading assignments for a substantial student population.
-However, due to the budget limitations of our project when using proprietary LLMs and the need for careful analysis of the grades assigned by LLMs to individual questions, we conduct the grading process on a manageable subset of the entire collection of students' assignments (see Section \ref{section:experimental-setup}: Data for further details).
-On the other hand, it remains crucial to analyze the performance of LLMs in grading a significant volume of assignments, representative of the regular situations in MOOCs.
-To address this need, we employ the bootstrap resampling \cite{10.1214/aos/1176344552,EfroTibs93}.
+As noted, MOOCs cater to a large number of participants for each course, and our study aims to evaluate the effectiveness of LLMs in grading assignments for a substantial student population.
+However, to control the budget when using proprietary LLMs, and carefully analyze the grades assigned by LLMs to individual questions, we conduct the grading process on a manageable subset of the entire collection of students' assignments (see Section \ref{section:experimental-setup} under Data for more details).
+On the other hand, it is crucial to analyze the performance of LLMs in grading a significant volume of assignments, representative of the regular situations in MOOCs.
+To address this, we use the bootstrap resampling \cite{10.1214/aos/1176344552,EfroTibs93}.

 Qualitatively, we compare LLM-assigned grades with those given by instructors (ground truth).
 Specifically, we examine the \emph{absolute difference} in average grades per question for each course, considering both lenient and strict grading.
 The hypothesis we investigate here is that the difference between LLM-assigned and instructor-assigned grades should \emph{not be statistically significant}, as determined through bootstrap resampling.
 In fact, this implies that the average grades given by both LLM and the instructor could be similar enough to be considered interchangeable.
-In a different regime, we also use bootstrap resampling to evaluate average scores for potential bias in LLM grading.
-This helps us understand how the \emph{overall average scores} from LLMs compare to those from instructors, providing further insight into the reliability and consistency of LLM grading.
+In a different analysis, we also use bootstrap resampling to evaluate average scores for potential bias in LLM grading.
+This helps us understand how the \emph{overall average scores} from LLMs compare to those from instructors, providing insight into the reliability and consistency of LLM grading.
+In addition, we compute the mean absolute error (MAE) to measure the discrepancies between LLM- and instructor-assigned grades.

 Quantitatively, we assess each question by comparing the LLM-assigned grades with the instructor-assigned grades using evaluations conducted by course instructors.
 A summary of this evaluation is then reported as our qualitative analysis.